intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 Information shared between a network element and an endpoint of a connection needs to have a limited impact on the behavior of both endpoints and network elements.
-Any action that an endpoint or network element takes based on a path signal needs to be filtered appropriately based on the level of authentication and trust that has been established, and be scoped to a specific network path.
+Any action that an endpoint or network element takes based on a path signal needs to be considered appropriately based on the level of authentication and trust that has been established, and be scoped to a specific network path.